alienmist325/tumour_immune_interactions/README.md

 path_to_data | Where you read from and save to for simulation `sim.pickle` files path_to_output | Where graph outputs and more go. sim_state_init_type | `detailed` or ==?==.
 Specifies how much data is stored inside each `SimulationState`. `detailed` will be more performance heavy, but is certainly necessary for e.g. fish plotting

+### Caveats

+You can specify a `sequence_matrix_config` and `Simulation` will load this in, but the simulation logic does not currently support using it (currently it remains unused and an "identity" matrix is used instead).